balanced/billy/docs/source/api_reference.rst

         "updated_at": "2013-10-02T05:48:26.210843"
     }

-Retrive
+Retrieve
 ~~~~~~~

-Retrive a plan record
+Retrieve a plan record

 Method
     GET